DailyMusic/locales/.github/ISSUE_TEMPLATE/new-translation-file-submission.md

 [Specify the language code (French → fr) and the full language name]

 **Translation File:**
-[Attach or link to the new translation file.]
+[Link to the new translation file using npoint.io]

 **Additional Information:**
 [Any additional information or notes about the translation file.]